 Boat sewage can contain bacteria and viruses, nutrients, and chemicals—and graywater left over from dishwashing and showering can contain soaps, detergents, and other materials—all of which can be harmful to water quality and public health.
 These simple practices can help manage sewage and graywater.

 - Use pumpouts - Pumpout facilities provide a convenient way to properly dispose of boat sewage.
-And much of the Massachusetts coastline is a No Discharge Area (NDA) for boat sewage—making pumpout use mandatory.
-There are more than 100 pumpout facilities coastwide, and many of them are pumpout boats that can come directly to your boat at your convenience.
-For current NDA locations and a complete list pumpouts in coastal Massachusetts, see CZM's No Discharge Areas website.
+And all of the Massachusetts coastline is a No Discharge Zone (NDZ) for boat sewage—making pumpout use mandatory.
+There are more than 120 pumpout facilities coastwide, and many of them are pumpout boats that can come directly to your boat at your convenience.
+For a complete list pumpouts in coastal Massachusetts, see CZM's No Discharge Zones website.
 Also, use shoreside restrooms when possible to reduce your pumpout needs.